31-Year-Old Outfielder – San Francisco Giants

 Jackson had a strong triple-slash line in 2017 thanks to some increased effectiveness against lefty pitchers (.352/.440/.574).
 Cleveland utilized him in a fourth-outfielder capacity expertly and set h...

 Austin Jackson Contract Information:

-Agreed to a one-year, $7.7 million contract with the Mariners in January 2015, avoiding arbitration.
+Signed a two-year, $6 million contract with the Giants in January of 2018.

 To instantly reveal our fantasy analysis of every player – including Austin Jackson – simply subscribe now.